jmuthazh/number-to-roman/README.md

 ```shell
 docker logs --follow sonar-runner
 ```
-- It will show the execution of maven verify sonar:sonar.
+> [!NOTE] It will show the execution of maven verify sonar:sonar.
 This should finish with maven Build successful at the end.
+This build takes approximately 3 to 5 mins to complete

 ```shell